Westminster Presbyterian Church (Minneapolis): History

 The present church was designed as a collaboration between two prominent Minneapolis architects, Warren Howard Hayes and Charles Sumner Sedgwick.

 In 1998, to coincide with the building's centennial, the congregation undertook an extensive renovation of the sanctuary.
-This 3.5 million dollar project restored many of the sanctuary's original design elements, updated the structure and improved lighting and sound.
+This $3.5 million project restored many original design elements, updated the structure, and improved lighting and sound.
 The newly renovated sanctuary opened for services on Sunday, December 20, 1998.

 Historical landmark

 In recognition of its historic and social significance, Westminster was listed on the National Register of Historic Places in 1998.
-In May 1999 Westminster received the 1999 Heritage Preservation Award from the Minneapolis Heritage Preservation Commission and the Minnesota Chapter of the American Institute of Architects.
+In May 1999, Westminster received the 1999 Heritage Preservation Award from the Minneapolis Heritage Preservation Commission and the Minnesota Chapter of the American Institute of Architects.